 \subsection{Empirical Analysis of Diebold-Mariano Test Results}

+{Now we discuss the results of applying the Diebold-Mariano test ('DM test'), see \cite{diebold2002comparing}} for the test.
+In this and in the following section, {we leave out} the following five models {from our analysis} Naive-HS$_{train}$, Ens5, MCD10, EvDNN, and EvDNN-CP, since we only want to consider {well-performing models} from each category. {We choose a significance level of $\alpha = 0.05$.
+We decide to not do a multiple testing correction (e.g. Bonferroni).}

-The empirical p-values are shown as a heatmap in Fig.~\ref{fig:dm_test}, where each entry $p_{ij}$ denotes the p-value from the DM test comparing model $M_i$ (row model) against model $M_j$ (column model).
-The diagonal elements are marked as $\text{nan}$ since models are not tested against themselves.
-The p-values in the DM test show whether the two models under consideration are significantly different in terms of prediction accuracy.
-However, they do not provide any information about model superiority.
+The $p$-values in the DM test show whether the two models under consideration are significantly different in terms of prediction accuracy.
+However, they do not provide any information about models {performance} superiority.
 To extract this information, one has to analyze the test statistic.
 The mathematical form of the DM test and the table of the test statistic are given in Appendix~\ref{appendix:dbTest} in Table~\ref{tab:dm-matrix}.
 Table~\ref{tab:dm-matrix} reports the corresponding DM statistics \(d_{i,j}\) (based on CRPS loss), where \(d_{i,j}<0\) means \(M_i\) attains lower average loss than \(M_j\) (row is better), \(d_{i,j}>0\) means the opposite (column is better), \(|d_{i,j}|\) quantifies the strength of the advantage, and values numerically near \(0\) indicate practical equivalence.
-In Fig.~\ref{fig:dm_test}, we show the pairwise p-values (row model \(M_i\) vs.\ column model \(M_j\)), with significance level $0.05$.
+In Fig.~\ref{fig:dm_test}, we show the pairwise $p$-values (row model \(M_i\) vs.\ column model \(M_j\)), with significance level $0.05$.